solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/load_balancer.proto.sk.md

 ### LoadBalancerConfig

-LoadBalancerConfig is the settings for the load balancer used to send request to the Upstream endpoints.
+LoadBalancerConfig is the settings for the load balancer used to send requests to the Upstream endpoints.

 ```yaml
 "healthyPanicThreshold": .google.protobuf.DoubleValue